Toshiba EM925A5A-SS Door Switch Replacement — Step-by-Step Guide

 Troubleshooting

-• If switches click but unit displays error codes, test the door alignment and latch mechanism for proper engagement with switch actuators
+• If switches click but the unit displays error codes, test the door alignment and latch mechanism for proper engagement with switch actuators

 • If only some functions work, verify that all three switches are properly connected and that wire terminals are making solid contact